 - L‑Dex compares the fluid in a limb at-risk for lymphedema to a healthy limb in order to help detect lymphedema.

-- L‑Dex is FDA-cleared for: unilateral lymphedema and bilateral lymphedema, arms and legs, and women and men.
+- FDA-cleared for unilateral and bilateral secondary lymphedema of the arms and legs, in women and men.

 - L‑Dex is validated to detect lymphedema at its earliest, subclinical stage

 - Detects fluid changes as small as 36 ml (2.4 tablespoons)1

 - 80% Sensitive and 90% Specific in detecting subclinical lymphedema following cancer surgery with a 6.5 change from a pre-treatment baseline3